teincsolutions/one-night-notify/docs/api.md

 }
 ```

-**Note:** Notifications are automatically queued for offline/paused users and delivered when they come back online.
+**Note:** Notifications are automatically queued for paused users and delivered when the pause period ends.
 The response indicates which users received immediate delivery vs. queuing.

 ### GET /v1/notifications/:id